 Who We Are

-Founded in 1882 by a group of women with active musical interests, Schubert Club is a vital musical organization based in St. Paul that is dedicated to cultivating a passion and appreciation for music by showcasing the highest quality concert performances, interactive music exhibits, and music education, with a strong commitment to community engagement.
+Founded in 1882 by a group of women with active musical interests, Schubert Club is a vital musical organization based in St. Paul that is dedicated to cultivating a passion and appreciation for music by showcasing vibrant and exceptional concert performances, interactive music exhibits, and music education, with a strong commitment to community engagement.
 We believe that the joy and beauty of music can enrich and transform the lives of all people and be a vehicle for strong fellowship, service, and partnership with the communities in which we live.
 Schubert Club has consistently provided a platform for emerging and established local, national, and international musical artists to showcase their talents.
 We are poised and ready to build on that tradition in new and expansive ways that reflect the diversity of our communities and our commitment to diversity, equity, and inclusion.

 Our Commitment and Future Work